 At the same time as introducing these new financial initiatives to encourage employers to take on apprentices the government has also launched the new Digital Apprentice Service Account to allow employers to easily control all apprenticeship funding and incentive payments in one online portal.

-If you hire a new apprentice between 1st August 2020 and 31st January 2021 then value of the incentives currently stand at £2k for hiring a new 16-24 year old apprentice and £1.5k for an apprentice aged 25 and over.
+If you hire a new apprentice between 1st August 2020 and 31st March 2021 then value of the incentives currently stand at £2k for hiring a new 16-24 year old apprentice and £1.5k for an apprentice aged 25 and over.
+This is in addition to the £1000 you will already receive for hiring an apprentice aged 16-18 years.
 DON’T MISS OUT!!

 The Government has realised that there is an ongoing national skills shortage and understand that apprenticeships are a very viable option to help fill this skills gap, as well as helping employers expand their business.